 Many of you have asked about building your own version of the lighted umbrella seen in Class 2 (Gateway Series).
-It’s not difficult to build.
-However, I have recently found a “grow light” available on eBay that will work the same and the items are far less expensive to acquire than building what I used in class.
+It’s not difficult to build if you have a little electronics knowledge and the equipment.
+However, I have recently found a “grow light” available on Amazon that will work the same as what I used in class.

 Added bonus – there is no construction involved!
 It simply plugs into the wall and you're all set to experiment!

 NOTE: It is important you use the red light device in a dark room.
 I've found it will work much better.